cran-task-views/Psychometrics/Psychometrics.md

     analysis for outputs of various SEM packages.
 -   `r pkg("plotSEMM")` for graphing nonlinear relations among latent variables from structural equation mixture models.
--   `r pkg("SEMModComp")` conducts tests of difference in fit for mean and covariance structure models as in SEM.
 -   `r pkg("semdiag")` and
     `r pkg("influence.SEM")` implements outlier, leverage
     diagnostics, and case influence for SEM.